wavefrontHQ/docs/pages/doc/wavefront_administer.md

 As a Wavefront administrator you can perform a variety of tasks, such as:

-* Manage the authorization and access in the Wavefront environment.
+* Manage the authorization and access to the Wavefront environment.
-* Set up the authentication in your environment by setting up SSO using an identity provider (IdP).
+* Select the authentication model in your environment.
+For example by setting up SSO using an identity provider (IdP).
 * Monitor and troubleshoot the Wavefront environment and usage.

 ## Authorization

 As an administrator, you can:

+* Invite users, assign roles to users or add the users to groups to grant permissions.
-* Create roles with permissions and assign roles to users or groups.
+* Create roles that are set of permissions and assign the role to one or more users.
+* Create groups and give all members of the group a set of permissions by assigning a role.
 * Manage user and service accounts.
 * Protect individual dashboards or alerts and grant access only to selected groups or accounts.
 * Protect metrics or groups of metrics using metrics security policy rules.